chiuph/Baldwinian-PINN/README.md

 # Time cost
 Typical install time should be under 30min for all the above packages.

-Expected time required for training and run across all tasks in the provided scripts should be under 4 hours on a workstation with GPU (Intel Xeon W-2275 and 2 Nvidia GeForce RTX 3090).
+Expected time required for training and run across all tasks in the provided scripts should be under 4 hours on a workstation with 2 GPUs (Intel Xeon W-2275 and 2 Nvidia GeForce RTX 3090).
 Individual tasks might take as little as 10 mins.

 # Coypright